mathiasroesler/server_tools/README.md

 These scripts are to easily connect to, upload files to and download files from a remote server.
 They use either ssh or scp to connect the user to the server.

 The used servers are stored in the .servers file located in the $HOME directory.
-Each line of the file corresponds to one server and is stored in the following fashion: user@host port options.
+Each line of the file corresponds to one server and is stored in the following fashion: user@host port options #comment.
 The options can be any option used with the scp and ssh utilies.

 ## Installation